clojure-finance/clojask/README.md

 - **All native types**

-  All the datatypes used to store data is native Clojure (or Java) types!
+  All the datatypes used to store data are native Clojure (or Java) types.

 - **From file to file**

   Integrate IO inside the dataframe.
-No need to write your own read-in and output functions!
+No need to write your own read-in and output functions.

 - **Parallel**